LEA-White Farms Registered Highland Cattle

 Dogs in Trouble

-Posted by Patricia White on February 27, 2012 at 11:55 AM
+Posted on 27 February, 2012 at 11:55

 The weather has been so mild this winter, it seems like we went from fall to spring.
 Of course, March could change all that but we shall see soon enough.
 It has proven to be a little bit of a problem with the children.
 They have been out squirrel hunting, and have ended up across the road, in the neighbor's barn on more than one occasion.
 They wear their remote training devices virtually all the time, but sometimes they are just so quick: sitting out on the hill, helping Larry in the shop, whatever.
 You neglect them for 2 minutes and they are gone, only to be caught trotting back out of the neighbors driveway.